EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-11-directories - is script that counts the number of directories an sub-directories in the current directory 12-newests_file - is a script that displays the 10 newest files in the current directory 13-unique - is na script that takes a list of words as input and prints only words that appear exactly once
+11-directories - is script that counts the number of directories an sub-directories in the current directory 12-newests_file - is a script that displays the 10 newest files in the current directory 13-unique - is na script that takes a list of words as input and prints only words that appear exactly once 14-findthatword - is a script that displays lines containing the patern "root" from file "/etc/passwd"